Best AI Medical Scribe Australia 2026:

 For GPs and allied health clinicians who want a free starting point and a self-serve setup, Heidi and Lyrebird are credible options worth trialling.
 For specialists who have been using Dragon and want to upgrade to AI-generated letters and reports, any of the AI scribe platforms on this list represent a significant step forward.

-For specialist clinics that need documentation to reflect their specialty's clinical reasoning, letters that sound unmistakably like the individual doctor, deep realtime integration with Genie, Gentu, or Elixir, and a platform configured for their clinic before they start.
+For specialist clinics that need documentation to reflect their specialty's clinical reasoning, letters that sound unmistakably like the individual doctor, deep realtime integration with Genie, Gentuexie or Elixir, and a platform configured for their clinic before they start.
 Medow is the most complete solution available in Australia in 2026.

 See Medow's specialist AI in action